Faye Dancer: Professional career

 Dancer entered the AAGPBL in 1944 with the expansion Minneapolis Millerettes, a hapless team with poor fan support and few victories.
 In the inaugural season, the team finished dead last with a 23–36 record for the first half of the calendar and a 22–36 record in the second for an overall record of 45–72.
 Despite little encouragement, Dancer posted a .274 batting average with 58 runs and 48 runs batted in.
 Her 90 hits included 44 for extra bases and two grand slams.

-In search of a new horizon, the Millerettes moved in 1945 to Fort Wayne, Indiana, where they were renamed the Daisies.
-During the next three seasons, Dancer became one of the most talented and colorful players of the league.
-She always entertained the crowd, thriving on the attention, with her spontaneous cartwheels and backflips en route to the center field.
+In 1945, the Millerettes relocated to Fort Wayne, Indiana, where they were renamed the Daisies.
+During the next three seasons, Dancer became widely regarded as one of the most talented and colorful players of the league.
+She is often noted to have entertained the crowd, thriving on the attention, with her spontaneous cartwheels and backflips en route to the center field.
 She also participated in community events and gave the fans their money's worth on the field, not only in the outfield, but also at first base or as an emergency pitcher.

 In 1945, Dancer dropped to .195 with 44 runs and 29 RBI, but posted a league-best three home runs.
 The next year she rebounded with a .250 average, 56 runs, and 43 RBI.
 In 1947, after 29 games with the Daisies, she was traded to the Peoria Redwings.
 Dancer finished the season with a combined average of .237, 51 runs and 26 RBI.
 In 1948 for Peoria, she batted .272 with a career-high 89 runs, six home runs, 34 RBI, and ranked second behind Sophie Kurys with 30 stolen bases.
 A litany of injuries forced her to retire following that season.